SAP-samples/build-workzone-integration/advanced/wizard/README.md

 ## How to retrieve persistent Wizard context?

-Card can retrieve the persistent Card context be explicitly declaring `host.context` Card parameter:
+The Card can retrieve the persistent the Card context be explicitly declaring `host.context` Card parameter:

 ![Card Parameter](./images/retrieve-wizard-context.png)

-Setup the context model in Card Controller/Extension:
+Setup the context model in the Card Controller/Extension:

 ![Retrieve wizard context-in-controller](./images/retrieve-wizard-context-in-controller.png)

 ## How to support in Declarative Card?

-To use above features in declarative Card, we must add an extension for the Card:
+To use above features in Declarative Card, use a Extension for the Card:

 ![Card extension](./images/card-extension.png)